-Kathy Conrad, senior director of marketing for Mercury, presented “Becoming a Merchant Service Provider: Trends, Transitions, and Triumphs” at Business Solutions magazine’s Channel Transitions MSP/VAR Conference on October 7 in Philadelphia.
-She offered seven steps to help make the transition.
+Mercury, presented “Becoming a Merchant Service Provider: Trends, Transitions, and Triumphs” at Business Solutions magazine’s Channel Transitions MSP/VAR Conference, including these seven steps to help make the transition.

 - Bundle your offerings.
-Conrad said according to a Mercury survey, the top requirement for a new POS system is the ability to manage costs, both upfront and in total.
-She says bundling hardware, software, and support into a fairly priced bundle is a good strategy.
-The industry standard is 15-20 percent for support, 25 percent for hardware, and 55-60 percent for software.
-Conrad suggests, instead, building “good,” “better,” and “best” bundles and explaining what each offers and which best suits your customer.
+According to a Mercury survey, the top requirement for a new POS system is the ability to manage costs, both upfront and in total.
+Bundling hardware, software, and support into a fairly priced bundle is a good strategy.
+The industry standard is 15 to 20 percent for support, 25 percent for hardware, and 55 to 60 percent for software.
+Instead, build “good,” “better,” and “best” bundles and explaining what each offers and which best suits your customer.

 - Reset your pricing.
-Conrad said an easy entry point to changing your business model to managed services is to use the “Rule of 78.
+An easy entry point for changing your business model to managed services is to use the “Rule of 78.
 Simply put, the rule states, if one salesperson sells a contract for $1 in recurring revenue each month for 12 months, at the end of the year you will have $78.
 With multiple salespeople, selling hundreds of dollars of services each month, it is easy to see how a significant recurring revenue stream can be established.

 - Leverage new promotional strategies.
-Online sales are growing faster than those in brick and mortar stores.
+Online sales are growing faster than those in brick-and-mortar stores.
 The Internet can be not only a new “storefront,” but also a way to connect with customers through promotion and social media.
-Conrad said also to check with vendors for help with promotion.
+Check with vendors for help with promotion.
 Mercury offers campaigns for its partners to use — free of charge.

 - Expand your network.
-Conrad stressed the importance of networking — commending Channel Transitions attendees for meeting new people at the conference and looking for ways to work together.
-She said to look to vendors as well, to see what they can offer to help grow your business.
+Networking is important — kudos to Channel Transitions attendees for meeting new people at the conference and looking for ways to work together.
+Look to vendors as well, to see what they can offer to help grow your business.

 - Change support model.
 The annual service contract probably will not best serve you or your clients during a transition to a recurring revenue model.
-Conrad listed other options to consider for support such as pay-as-you-go, month-to-month, no-wait “cut the line” plans, or leveraging e-support.
+Other options to consider for support are pay-as-you-go, month-to-month, no-wait “cut the line” plans, or leveraging e-support.

 - Update your contracts.
 A transition to a new business model necessitates taking a look at your contracts.
-Conrad reminded conference attendees that the Retail Solutions Providers Association (RSPA) offers best practices and sample documents that you can tailor to your business.
+The Retail Solutions Providers Association (RSPA) offers best practices and sample documents that you can tailor to your business.

-Conrad told conference attendees that Mercury has seen many VARs successfully make the transition from break/fix to managed services as a way to evolve with the changing market.
+Mercury has seen many VARs successfully make the transition from break-fix to managed services as a way to evolve with the changing market.